Doubly-weighted zero-sum constants: Introduction

 Let $S=(x_1,\ldots,x_k)$ and $T=(y_1,\ldots,y_k)$ be sequences in $M$.
 We say that $S$ and $T$ are {\it equivalent} if there exists a permutation $\sigma$ of the set $[1,k]$ and there exists a unit $u\in R$ such that for every $i\in [1,k]$ we have $y_{\sigma(i)}=u\,x_i$.
 We say that $S$ and $T$ are {\it order-equivalent} if there exists a unit $u\in R$ such that for every $i\in [1,k]$ we have $y_i=u\,x_i$.

 \begin{remark} If $S$ is a $C$-extremal sequence for $(A,B)$ and if $T$ is order-equivalent to $S$, then $T$ is a $C$-extremal sequence for $(A,B)$.
-If $S$ is a $C$-extremal sequence for $(A,\mathbf 1)$ and if $T$ is a translate of a sequence $S'$ which is order-equivalent to $S$, then by Observation \ref{tr} we see that $T$ is a $C$-extremal sequence for $(A,\mathbf 1)$.

 If $S$ is a $D$-extremal sequence for $(A,B)$ and if $T$ is equivalent to $S$, then $T$ is a $D$-extremal sequence for $(A,B)$.
-If $S$ is a $D$-extremal sequence for $(A,\mathbf 1)$ and if $T$ is a translate of a sequence $S'$ which is equivalent to $S$, then by Observation \ref{tr} we see that $T$ is a $D$-extremal sequence for $(A,\mathbf 1)$.
+If $S$ is an $E$-extremal sequence for $(A,B)$ and if $T$ is equivalent to $S$, then $T$ is an $E$-extremal sequence for $(A,B)$. \end{remark}